DUI in a Commercial Vehicle or with a CDL

 Any arrest for DUI while driving or being in actual physical control of a motor vehicle is a serious offense under Florida law.
-Contact an experienced DUI Lawyer in Tampa to discuss any case for operating a commercial motor vehicle while DUI.
+The consequences are more serious when the driver is in a commercial vehicle or holds a commercial driver's license.

 Under Florida law, a person can be subjected to administrative penalties or charged with the offense of DUI in a Commercial Motor Vehicle under any of the following theories:

 - When the driver of the commercial vehicle has a blood-alcohol level of .04 or above; or

 - When the driver of the commercial vehicle is under the influence of alcohol or a controlled substance;

 - When the driver refused to submit to a test to determine the alcohol concentration when driving a commercial motor vehicle; or